harvardinformatics/healthy-habits/healthy_habits_day2.md

 ## Installing mamba

-Today we'll be installing `mamba` using [their recommended method of miniforge](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html), which is just the program pre-configured for a certain *channel*, `conda-forge`.
+Today we'll be installing `mamba` using [their recommended method of miniforge :octicons-link-external-24:](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html){:target="_blank"}, which is just the program pre-configured for a certain *channel*, `conda-forge`.

 > 1. Type the following into your terminal: